 You can try indirect moxibustion on your own, but it’s safest to have a professional give you a demonstration first.
 They can show you not only how to do it without burning yourself, but also the best areas to focus on for your needs.

 Moxibustion is perhaps best known for being an alternative way to help with breech presentation.
-This happens when a baby’s in a bottom-down position during birth, which makes the process much more difficult.
+This happens when a baby is positioned feet-first in the birth canal, which makes the birthing process much more difficult.

-It’s usually done around 34 weeks with indirect moxibustion around an acupuncture point called bladder67, sometimes called zhiyin or reaching yin.
+It’s usually done around 34 weeks with indirect moxibustion around an acupuncture point called Urinary Bladder 67, sometimes called Zhiyin or reaching yin.
 This spot lies on the outer part of your pinkie toe.

 For safety and effectiveness, it’s best to have this done by a professional.
-Some hospitals, especially in the U.K., even have midwives and obstetricians trained in acupuncture and moxibustion on staff.
+Some hospitals, especially in the United Kingdom, even have midwives and obstetricians on staff trained in acupuncture and moxibustion.
 Acupuncturists should also be licensed by your state.

-People use moxibustion for a range of issues, including:
+People use moxibustion for a range of other issues, including:

 - gastrointestinal issues, such as diarrhea, colitis, irritable bowel syndrome, and constipation